garethmidwood/codebasehq-php/README.md

 ## Retrieving Projects
 Projects can be pulled as a whole for the account, or individually by permalink.
-Projects are populated with all of their categories, priorities, statuses and types.

 ### Retrieving All Projects
 Projects are also pulled at the account level